WORK PACKAGES AND TASKS

 Task 6.4 Advanced UI/UX AI-based assistant (M24-M42):

 In this task, we will integrate the AI-based assistant that will guide the end-user through the various aspects and tasks for managing his identity.

-This task involves the deployment of a pilot where KZN will offer users the possibility to register to a service for online gambling purposes using the INCOGNITO technologies for Identity acquisition and to leverage the developed qualified anonymity framework to access the online service.
+This task involves the deployment of a pilot where FOG will offer an online service where users have the possibility to register for online multimedia content sharing purposes using the INCOGNITO technologies for identity acquisition and to leverage the developed qualified anonymity framework to access the online service.